tellaw/jsdock/README.md

 JSDock wrap development using docker and WSL2 into something very easy.

+## How does it works ?
+JSDock keep the configuration of every server in a profile repository described in JSON (~/jsdock/).
+Each profile is linked automatically to a dev network, making communication so easy.
+Profiles can be configured using dynamic sources directory.
+The sources directory can be injected automatically inside the server using you path context or any path given by you.

+*So, want to start ?*

+1. Create a profile in ~/jsdock/ or copy a sample profile -> https://github.com/tellaw/jsdock/tree/master/doc/sample_conf
+2. Go to your sources directory and attach it the good profile -> '> jsdock attach'
+3. Start server => '> jsdock'

+Or just read this documentation...

 ## Setup & Install
 To install the application in your linux system, do the following.